Luligu/matterbridge/README.md

 It creates a device to pair in any ecosystem like Apple Home, Google Home, Amazon Alexa, or any other ecosystem supporting Matter like Home Assistant.

+You don't need a hub or a dedicated new machine.

+No complex setup just copa paste the installation scripts.

 Matterbridge is light weight and run also on slow Linux machine with 512MB of memory.
-You don't need a dedicated new machine.

 It runs perfectly on Windows too.